hashicorp/consul/website/source/docs/upgrade-specific.html.md

 #### Web UI Is No Longer Released Separately

 Consul releases will no longer include a `web_ui.zip` file with the compiled web assets.
 These have been built in to the Consul binary since the 0.7.x series and can be enabled with the [`-ui`](/docs/agent/options.html#_ui) configuration option.
-This makes it easier to deploy Consul as a single binary.
-THe [`-ui-dir`](/docs/agent/options.html#_ui_dir) option is still available for hosting customized versions of the web assets.
+These built-in web assets have always been identical to the contents of the `web_ui.zip` file for each release.
+The [`-ui-dir`](/docs/agent/options.html#_ui_dir) option is still available for hosting customized versions of the web assets, but the vast majority of Consul users can just use the built in web assets.

 ## Consul 0.8.0